 A Man Called Ove, a film about an old widower learning to accept the world (and the world learning to accept him back) fluctuates seamlessly between black comedy and domestic drama, touting laughs and tears in equal exchange.
-Formulating off life & death’s uneasy balance, death as an unalterable and inevitable state, and life as infinitely more surprising and unpredictable, A Man Called Ove seems destined to reach for the star but settles with its head in the clouds, preferring terrestrial comfort over celestial exultance.
-The old man is Ove (Rolf Lassgård), a 59-year-old curmudgeon and widower, ruling over the tenants of his neighborhood (an arraignment of interjoined homes) with an iron fist.
-When he’s not strolling imperiously about the neighborhood, enforcing his version of paradise, Ove sits at home quietly and wistfully grieving over the recent death of his beloved wife Sonja (Ida Engvoll), only realizing now the awkward strains of falling out of touch with the world.
+Formulating off life & death’s uneasy balance, death as an unalterable and inevitable state, and life as infinitely more pliable and surprising.
+The old man is Ove (Rolf Lassgård), a 59-year-old widower, ruling over the tenants of his neighborhood (an arraignment of interjoined homes) with an iron fist.
+When he’s not strolling imperiously about the neighborhood, enforcing his vision of paradise in this idyllic setting, Ove sits at home quietly and wistfully grieving over the recent death of his beloved wife Sonja (Ida Engvoll) only realizing now the awkward strains he now faces due to falling out of touch with the world.

-Elderly malaise has been a morbid fascination of foreign filmmakers, evident for more than half a century (Ikiru, Wild Strawberries & Umberto D. to name a few) our resounding fascination (and fear) of death’s approach has achieved spectacular diversity and rejuvenation in a subject matter so unanimously dispiriting.
-A Man Called Ove, ironically, seems more fascinated with America’s comforting myth of that archetype: The stubborn but conquerable widower, bearing a gentle soul beneath a rough façade.
+Elderly malaise has been a morbid fascination of some of cinema’s greatest directors (Ikiru, Wild Strawberries), our resounding fascination (and fear) of death’s approach has achieved spectacular diversity in a subject matter so unanimously dispiriting.
+A Man Called Ove, however, seems more fascinated with the west’s comforting myth of the world-weary curmudgeon; a stubborn yet ultimately conquerable man, Ove bears a predictably gentle soul beneath that toughened façade.

-Ove channels suppressed grief through rage and vitriol, spewed violently toward his neighbors.
-After being “let go” from his position of 43-years Ove decides the time is right to kill himself, believing that he and his wife will be united in the afterlife.
-A noose hanging visibly in his living room, Ove attempts to end it all, but as he readies himself he’s interrupted by the commotion of new tenants moving in next door.
-The film’s director, Hannes Holm, daringly attempts to imbue humor into the absurd decisions of his protagonist, suicide being no exemption.
-Ove’s numerous attempts to kill himself in the film end in failure, not because he is inept but because something (or someone) always compels him back into the world of the living.
+Though not entirely obvious Ove carries a lot of grief beneath his vitriol, a nasty attitude he spews invidiously at his neighbors.
+After being “let go” from his position of 43-years Ove decides it’s the right time to kill himself.
+Ove attempts to end it all with noose suspended in his living room, but as he readies himself his suicide is interrupted by the commotion of new tenants moving in next door.
+The film’s director, Hannes Holm, daringly attempts to imbue humor into the absurd decisions of his protagonist (suicide is no exemption to that).
+Ove’s numerous attempts to kill himself in the film end in failure, not because he is inept but because something always compels him back into the world of the living.

 A Man Called Ove seems to be a crash course in Bergman’s signature end-of-life meditation (think Wild Strawberries).
-The film explores Ove by detailing the most important milestones of his youth.
-The flashbacks (played as hallucinations) shape the differences between the man’s past self (played by Filip Berg) and present self with bitter contrast.
+We explore Ove’s life by detailing his most important milestones.
+The flashbacks (played in the film as hallucinations) shape the differences between the man’s past self (played by Filip Berg) and present self with bitter contrast.
 While persuasively sweet A Man Called Ove can’t compensate the sobering reality of its tragedies with its funnier convictions (which boast more cuteness than truthfulness).
-Holm bravely approaches old age with humor, but he only ends up tinkering and experimenting in the complex relationship between comedy and mortality instead of exploring how the two can successfully intertwine or coalesce into something more profound.
+Holm bravely approaches old age with humor, but he only ends up tinkering and experimenting in the complex relationship between comedy and mortality instead of exploring how the two can intertwine or coalesce into something more profound.

-The film’s comedy, for the most part, seems effective only as moments isolated from the story—a flashback sequence between Ove and his estranged “bestie” is perhaps the film’s best scene, just because of how successfully poignant and funny it manages to be, finding unforeseen insight in how something as relatable and simple as the passage of time allows human relationships to dissolve.
-The sequence could have been a short film all on its own.
+The film’s comedy, for the most part, seems effective only as moments isolated from the story—a flashback sequence between Ove and his estranged “best friend” (now catatonic and confined to a wheel chair) is perhaps the film’s best scene, just because of how effectively poignant and funny it manages to be while discovering unforeseen insight in how something as relatable and simple as a passage of time forcing people to distance themselves from one another.
+The sequence could have been a cute and satisfying short film all on its own.

 A Man Called Ove hit theaters Friday, February 17th.